-- 6. The Development Plan consists of the Chorley Local Plan Review 2003 and the Adopted Central Lancashire Core Strategy 2012.
-The Chorley Local Plan Review was adopted in August 2003.
-It was saved in September 2007.
-The relevant saved Local Plan policies are: - GN1: Settlement Policy - GN5: Building Design &Retaining Existing Landscape Features. - SP1- Locations for Major Retail Development - SP2- Retail Allocations - SP4- Primary Shopping Area - TR1- Major Development Tests for Accessibility & Sustainability

-- TR4- Highway Development Control Criteria - TR18: Provision for Pedestrians and Cyclists in New Development - 7.
-The Central Lancashire Core Strategy was adopted in July 2012 the relevant policies are: - Policy MP clarifies the operational relationship between the Core Strategy and the National Planning Policy Framework. - Policy 1 Locating Growth - Policy 9 Economic Growth and Employment - Policy 10 Employment Premises and Sites - Policy 11 Retail and Town Centre Uses and Business Based Tourism - Policy 12- Culture and Entertainment Facilities - Policy 17 Design of new buildings - Policy 27 Sustainable Resources & New Developments - 8.
+- 6. The Development Plan consists of the Chorley Local Plan 2012-2026 and the Adopted Central Lancashire Core Strategy 2012. - 7.
+The Central Lancashire Core Strategy was adopted in July 2012 the relevant policies are: - Policy MP clarifies the operational relationship between the Core Strategy and the National Planning Policy Framework. - Policy 1 Locating Growth - Policy 9 Economic Growth and Employment - Policy 10 Employment Premises and Sites - Policy 11 Retail and Town Centre Uses and Business Based Tourism - Policy 12- Culture and Entertainment Facilities

+Agenda Page 116 Agenda Item 3a

+- Policy 17 Design of new buildings - Policy 27 Sustainable Resources & New Developments - 8.
 The Central Lancashire Design Guide Supplementary Planning Document (adopted October 2012) is relevant as it aims to encourage high quality design of places, buildings and landscapes in the Borough along with the Central Lancashire Controlling Re-use of Employment Premises Supplementary Planning Document (adopted October 2012). - 9.
-The Central Lancashire Controlling Re-use of Employment Premises (Oct 2012) provides guidance on the Policy 10 criteria assessment.
-In relation to criteria a) in assessing quantitative and qualitative issues reference is made to data within the Employment Land Review which is dated 2009. - 10.
-In October 2013, the Local Plan Inspector issued her partial report on the findings into the soundness of the Chorley Local Plan 2012-2026 which is a material consideration in the consideration of any planning application.
-In summary, the plan is considered to be legally compliant.
-In relation to soundness, the plan is considered sound, with the exception of matters relating to Gypsies and Travellers. - 11.
-Paragraph 18 of the Partial Report states: "For the avoidance of doubt, the Plan may not be adopted until it has been changed in accordance with all the main modifications set out in the Appendix to this partial report and any which may be specified in the Appendix of my forthcoming supplementary report.
-However because of the very advanced stage in the examination process that the main modifications set out in the Appendix have reached, significant weight should be attached to all policies and proposals of the Plan that are amended accordingly, where necessary, except for matters relating to Gypsies and Travellers." - 12.
-The Council accepted the Local Plan Inspector's modifications for Development Management purposes at its Executive Committee on 21st November 2013.
-It is therefore considered that significant weight can be given to her report, and to the policies and proposals of the emerging Local Plan, as amended by the main modifications. - 13.
-Further consideration has been given to matters relating to Gypsies and Travellers, and the Local Plan Inspector's Supplementary Report on Gypsy and Traveller and Travelling Showpeople was issued (08 May 2015) and it concludes that the part of the Chorley Local Plan dealing with Gypsy and Traveller and Travelling Showpeople policy and site allocation is also sound, providing a number of main modifications are made. - 14.
+The Chorley Local Plan was adopted on 21st July 2015.
 The Policies relevant to this application are as follows: - ST1: Provision or Improvement of Footpaths, Cycleways, Bridleways and their Associated Facilities in Existing Networks and New Development - ST3: Road Schemes and Development Access Points - ST4: Parking Standards - BNE1: Design Criteria for New Development. - EP5- Retail Site Allocations in Chorley Town - EP6- Primary Shopping Area - EP9: Development in Edge of Centre and Out Of Centre Locations